 In August 2008, the OCC filed a complaint at the FERC alleging that AEP inappropriately allocated off-system sales margins between the AEP East companies and the AEP West companies and did not properly allocate off-system sales margins within the AEP West companies.
 The PUCT, the APSC and the Oklahoma Industrial Energy Consumers intervened in this filing.
 In November 2008, the FERC issued a final order concluding that AEP inappropriately deviated from off-system sales margin allocation methods in the SIA and the CSW Operating Agreement for the period June 2000 through March 2006.
 The FERC ordered AEP to recalculate and reallocate the off-system sales margins in compliance with the SIA and to have the AEP East companies issue refunds to the AEP West companies.
 Although the FERC determined that AEP deviated from the CSW Operating Agreement, the FERC determined the allocation methodology was reasonable.
 The FERC ordered AEP to submit a revised CSW Operating Agreement for the period June 2000 to March 2006.
 In December 2008, AEP filed a motion for rehearing and a revised CSW Operating Agreement for the period June 2000 to March 2006.
 The motion for rehearing is still pending.
 In January 2009, AEP filed a compliance filing with the FERC and refunded approximately \$250 million from the AEP East companies to the AEP West companies.
-The AEP West companies shared a portion of such revenues with their wholesale and retail customers during the period June 2000 to March 2006.
-In December 2008, the AEP West companies recorded a provision for refund.
-Management cannot predict the outcome of the requested FERC rehearing proceeding or any future state regulatory proceedings but believes the AEP West companies' provision for refund regarding future regulatory proceedings is adequate.
+Following authorized regulatory treatment, the AEP West companies shared a portion of SIA margins with their wholesale and retail customers during the period June 2000 to March 2006.
+In December 2008, the AEP West companies recorded a provision for refund reflecting the sharing.
+Management cannot predict the outcome of the requested FERC rehearing proceeding or any future state regulatory proceedings but believes the AEP West companies' provision for refund regarding related future state regulatory proceedings is adequate.

-Transmission Equalization Agreement (TEA)
+Transmission Agreement (TA)

-Certain transmission equipment placed in service in 1998 in KPCo's service territory was inadvertently excluded from the AEP East companies' TEA calculation.
-As a result, KPCo did not receive a TEA credit for this equipment from the other TEA member companies.
-The amount involved is \$7 million annually.
+Certain transmission equipment placed in service in 1998 in KPCo's service territory was inadvertently excluded from the AEP East companies' TA calculation.
+As a result, KPCo did not receive a TA credit for this equipment from the other TA member companies.
+The amount involved was \$7 million annually.
 It was not discovered until February 2009.
 KPCo's base electric rates were adjusted only once, in April 2006, during the period in which the error was in effect.
-In 2009, the allocation was revised to give KPCo its full TEA credit, effective January 2009, and the KPSC staff and attending intervenors were informed about the revision at a meeting in April 2009.
+Effective January 2009, the allocation was revised to give KPCo its full TA credit prospectively and the KPSC staff and attending intervenors were informed about the revision at a meeting in April 2009.
 Management does not believe that it is probable that a material retroactive rate adjustment will result.
-However, if a retroactive adjustment is required, it could have an adverse effect on future net income, cash flows and financial condition.